-- Treat the patient’s symptoms, including pain, depression, nausea, shortness of breath, loss of appetite, anxiety, and anything else causing distress or discomfort.
+- Treat the patient’s symptoms, including pain, depression, nausea, shortness of breath, loss of appetite, anxiety, and any other causes of distress or discomfort.

-- Coordinate the care that the patient is receiving from different providers, including other medical providers and community resources.
+- Coordinate care that the patient might be receiving from various medical providers or community resources.

-- Offer emotional support to the patient’s family caregivers and loved ones feeling distress or burden.
+- Offer emotional support to the patient’s family, caregivers and loved ones, and help alleviate any feelings of distress or burden.

-- Help the patient and their family to clarify what matters most to them and convey that to their healthcare team.
+- Assist the patient and their family to clarify what matters most to them, and help convey those wishes and needs to their healthcare team.

 Choosing the right hospice is a very personal decision, and it is recommended that a family/caregiver does proper research on various facilities so they can understand what environment best suits the needs for their loved one.
 Hospice providers are located both in-state and nationwide, and can either be for-profit or non-profit.
 A helpful website for hospice ratings and additional information can be found at Medicare.gov.